scitran/client/scitran-methods.md

 %% Search and list
-st.search  -  Search for objects constrained by many possible limits (file type, label, date...). st.list    - List objects within a parent; might change to getObjects st.projectHierarchy - Create a struct summarizing the project, sessions and acquisitions st.projectID - Return the id of the project
+st.search  -  Search for objects constrained by many possible limits (file type, label, date...). st.list    - List objects within a parent; might change to getObjects st.projectID - Return the id of the project st.projectHierarchy - List the project, sessions and acquisitions

 % File
-st.fileDelete   - Delete remote file
+st.fileDelete   - Delete remote data file
-st.fileDownload - Write file to disk
+st.fileDownload - Write data file to disk st.fileUpload   - Upload a data file
 st.fileRead     - Certain file types can be downloaded and read into a Matlab variable
-st.fileInfoGet
+st.fileInfoGet  - Get file metadata
-st.fileInfoSet
+st.fileInfoSet  - Set file metadata
-st.fileUpload

-% Container methods (project, session, acquisition) st.containerUpload   - Not sure this is real st.containerDownload - Download a directory tree containing a database object as a tar file st.containerCreate   - Create a project or a session or an acquisition st.containerDelete - Delete container objects st.containerInfoSet  - Set database values (e.g., subject code, sex ...) st.containerInfoGet  - Get database values (e.g., subject code, sex ...)
+% Container methods (project, session, acquisition) st.containerUpload   - Not sure this is real st.containerDownload - Download the container and its contents as a tar file st.containerCreate   - Create a project or a session or an acquisition st.containerDelete   - Delete container and its contents st.containerInfoSet  - Set metadata values (e.g., subject code, sex ...) st.containerInfoGet  - Get metadata values (e.g., subject code, sex ...)

 % A special type of container
 st.collectionCreate